ths-rwth/smtrat/doc/markdown/04-modules.md

 to this module for consideration of a later satisfiability check.
 This information might be useful for the module, e.g., for the initialization of the data structures it uses.
-If the module can already decide whether the given constraint is not satisfiable itself, it returns false otherwise true.
+If the module can already decide whether the given constraint is not satisfiable itself, it returns `false` otherwise `true`.

 ### Adding a received formula